scgbern/scgpico/content/wiki/projects/mastersbachelorsprojects/Enhancing-the-User-Experience-in-a-Live-Coding-Environment/index.md

 Title: Enhancing the User Experience in a Live Coding Environment
 ---

-GT â the [Glamorous Toolkit](https://gtoolkit.com) âÂ is a "moldable", live development environment for Pharo Smalltalk.
+GT &mdash; the [Glamorous Toolkit](https://gtoolkit.com) &mdash;Â is a "moldable", live development environment for Pharo Smalltalk.
 The environment can be easily adapted to support live development in a variety of application domains.

 The goal of this project would be to explore one of several directions that would enhance the user experience within GT.